Neuroling/SPINCO_SINEEG/Demos/README.md

 This folder has several interactive demos, including interactive python notebooks that use toolboxes like MNE

 ## Editing and using the notebooks with MNE
-- Download the file somewhere in your pc
+- Download the file (you can open it in Github and then right click on 'raw' + save link as.
+Make sure the file extension is .ipynb )
 - Go to you anaconda prompt, activate your environment where MNE is installed
 - Install  jupyter **notebook**   using conda if you haven't done so  ```conda install notebook```
 - Still in the environment prompt, go to the folder where you have the file:, e,.g.,  cd 'C:/users/me/mynotebooks'